What is Succession Planting? See How to Increase Your Harvest

 • many salad greens

-When these first spring crops are harvested, you can make way for the second crops of the season.
-These vegetables will be able to take advantage of the warm soil and high light levels to quickly grow away.
+When these first spring crops are harvested, you can make way for the second crop of the season.
+These vegetables can take advantage of the warm soil and high light levels to grow quickly.

 Before planting the second crop, clean the ground of any weeds then use a rake to break up any clumps and tamp the soil down before raking flat.
 Good, rich soil that had organic matter added for the previous crop shouldn’t require any more, but if your soil does need a boost now’s the time to add a thin layer of compost before sowing or planting.